 Adding to an organ's versatility are knobs or levers generally referred to as "stops", some of which can imitate the sound of a particular instrument.
 Obviously then, the trumpet stop makes it sound like a trumpet is being played along with the organ.
 Listen to Trumpet Tune and you can easily hear the trumpet sound.

 "Stops" help make an organ such a versatile instrument that it can play a wide range of music.

 The following are a couple of fine wedding music CDs featuring the organ:

-Another choice might be A Special Wedding: Organ Music Book which contains 20 songs.
+If an organ wedding song book is needed, a choice might be A Special Wedding: Organ Music Book which contains 20 songs.